April 14th 8:00 & 10:15 a.m.

 The Great Vigil of Easter

-The Feast of the Resurrection
+The Chapel of the Resurrection is open for

 Holy Week & Easter at ST. JOHN'S LAFAYETTE